nora-zajzon/cse15l-lab-reports/index.md

 1) `cd` The output of this command line was expected as no directory was selected.
 Therefore, when cd is used and no argument is given, no change in directory will be made.
 This is not an error. __Current Directory when command was run: /home__
 2) `ls` The output of this command line was expected to return the files and directories in the current directory.
 Since the current directory is /home, it will only list lecture1 since it is the only directory or file in /home.
 This is not an error. __Current Directory when command was run: /home__
 3) `cat` The output of this command line was expected since no file was given as an argument.
-Since there is nothing to concatenate or print, the command is unable to return.
-This is an error in the sense that the command can not terminate so the terminal can not return to the command line. __Current Directory when command was run: /home__
+The cat command with no args like many UNIX commands is reading from the standard input.
+This is an error in the sense that the command can not terminate so the terminal can not return to the command line.
+It is not necessarily an error but rather waits for input from the user through the standard input. __Current Directory when command was run: /home__

 Command with a path to a directory as an argument
 =========